 Americans, Canadians, no doubt many other countries have long known the delight that is pumpkin purée.
 While not the most compelling ingredient straight from the can, it lends a flavour and texture to bakes that other ingredients cannot.

-Since I have found a regular supplier long may this love affair continue.
-I intend to explore as many different bakes and desserts using my newly discovered love and they will be posted on here.
+So, now I have found a regular supplier long may this love affair continue.
+Since I intend to explore as many different bakes and desserts using my newly discovered love and they will be posted on here.
 Because sharing my passion seems only fair.
 Hopefully you will discover a love for all things pumpkin, by the time October ends.

 Recipe: Makes 12 Spiced Pumpkin Walnut Muffins